jakowenko/watchtower/README.md

 ## Options

+Options are passed to Watchtower with environment variables or by using a `.env` file in the root directory of your project.

 | Name | Default | Description |
 |--|--|--|
 | WATCH_ALL | `false` | Watch all running containers |